keras-team/keras-io/templates/keras_rs/index.md

 Read [Getting started with Keras](https://keras.io/getting_started/) for more information on installing Keras 3 and compatibility with different frameworks.

-> [!IMPORTANT]
-> We recommend using Keras Recommenders with TensorFlow 2.16 or later, as
-> TF 2.16 packages Keras 3 by default.

 ## Configuring your backend